Malivil/TTT-Randomat-20/README.md

 _randomat_democracy_timer_ - Default: 40 - The number of seconds each round of voting lasts.\
 _randomat_democracy_tiekills_ - Default: 1 - If 1, ties result in a coin toss; if 0, nobody dies in a tied vote.\
 _randomat_democracy_totalpct_ - Default: 50 - Percent of total player votes required for a vote to pass, set to 0 to disable.\
 _randomat_democracy_jestermode_ - Default: 0 - What to do when a jester team member is voted for.
 0 - Kill a random player that voted for them.
 1 - Kill the jester team member, activating their "ability" (NOTE: If the player is not a Jester or Swapper, this mode will behave like mode 0 instead).
-2 - Let the jester team member choose who of their voters to kill.
+2 - Let the jester team member choose who of their voters to kill.\
+_randomat_democracy_show_jester_votes_ - Default: 1 - Whether to show when a jester votes for revenge in chat.
+Used for jestermode 2 only.\
+_randomat_democracy_show_votes_ - Default: 1 - Whether to show when a target is voted for in chat.\
+_randomat_democracy_show_votes_anon_ - Default: 0 - Whether to hide who voted in chat.

 ## I see dead people
 Drops a Visualizer whenever a player is killed